Figs Series on Lowering Your Electric Bill: Part 3 of 5

 4. Let Natural Nighttime Temperatures Cool Down Your House

-In most parts of Texas, summertime temperatures at night are cool enough to be comfortable for most people, particularly if you live in the Northern or Western part of the state.
+In most parts of the country, summertime temperatures at night are cool enough to be comfortable for most people.
 Even if you don’t, though, the day-night change in temperature makes it worth opening your windows and night and closing them early in the morning instead of running air conditioning.

 5. Cold Showers